Bailout Stigma: Government Bailout and Stigma

 The above discussions lead to the following key observation.

-\begin{corollary} Each delayed stimulation equilibrium is equivalent to an equilibrium under secret bailout (described in Theorem \ref{thm:secrecy}) in total volume of asset sales---and thus in total investments undertaken by firms.
-The total volume of asset sales in any delayed stimulation equilibrium exceeds that in short-lived stimulation equilibria. \end{corollary}
+\begin{corollary} Each DSE is equivalent to an equilibrium under secret bailout (described in Theorem \ref{thm:secrecy}) in total volume of asset sales---and thus in total investments undertaken by firms.
+The total volume of asset sales in any DSE exceeds that in SSE. \end{corollary}

-\begin{proof} By Theorem \ref{thm:delay}, the total volume of asset sales is $F(\t_0)+F(p_g+S)$ in any delayed stimulation equilibrium, which equals that under a secret bailout.
-It also exceeds the total volume of asset sales in a short-lived stimulation equilibrium, $ F(\hat\t)+F(p_g+S)$, since $\hat{\t}<\t_0$. \end{proof}